 A common challenge with using software when optimising forms is the capturing of Personally Identifiable Information (PII).
 This could include the name, email address or payment details of a customer, and in regulated industries, this could be a significant security challenge.

-Form Analytics is focused on the user behaviour rather than the information that a visitor enters.
+Form Analytics is focused on the visitor behaviour rather than the information that a visitor enters.
 Zuko is GDPR compliant by design.
 It captures that a visitor has pressed a key within a field, but not the actual key pressed - the platform stores whether it was a letter, number or a special key (e.g. delete, backspace or cursor keys).
 No PII is tracked, transmitted or stored.

-Dependent upon your industry you may class an IP address as PII.
-Zuko does not store the IP address of a user who visits a form that Zuko is installed on.
+Depending upon your geographic location, you may class an IP address as PII.
+Zuko does not store the IP address of a visitor who visits a form that Zuko is installed on.
 These safeguards ensure that end user personal data is not stored on Zuko’s systems.
 Visitor session data is anonymised: there is no way to identify a named individual using the tracking.